 - The various governments can have specific blogs blocked, in their countries.
 The Blogger service can remain accessible, in their country.

-Maybe even some politicians, growing weary of repeatedly getting yet one more court order ("Why am I doing this?
-The game starts this evening - I'm going home now!"), will start to feel like Sisyphus, and will realise how silly all of it is.
+Maybe some governmental bureaucrats, tired of having to get yet one more court order, when they want to go home for the day, will start to feel like Sisyphus - and will realise how silly all of it is.
 Yes, we can dream.

 Yet, there are challenges, with this strategy.